Construction H-1B Sponsorship Jobs in New Hampshire

 Get Access To All Jobs

-Job Roles in Construction in New Hampshire
+H-1B Construction Job Roles in New Hampshire

-Engineering (Non-Software)67 jobs
+Engineering (Non-Software)33 jobs

-Specialized Engineering55 jobs
+Specialized Engineering30 jobs

-Project & Program Management36 jobs
+Project & Program Management17 jobs

-Project Management36 jobs
+Project Management16 jobs

-Construction Management22 jobs
+Construction Management11 jobs

-Customer Service & Support21 jobs
+Customer Service9 jobs

-See all 210+ Construction New Hampshire jobs
+See all 102+ Construction H-1B Jobs in New Hampshire

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Construction New Hampshire roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which construction companies sponsor H-1B visas in New Hampshire?

-New Hampshire's H-1B construction sponsors tend to be larger firms with the legal infrastructure to file petitions.
+New Hampshire's H-1B visa construction sponsors tend to be larger firms with the legal infrastructure to file petitions.
 PC Construction, Milestone Engineering and Construction, and national contractors like Turner Construction and Skanska have active project footprints in the state.
 Engineering-focused subsidiaries and infrastructure firms working on state transportation and utility projects are also common H-1B sponsors in this sector.

 Which cities in New Hampshire have the most construction H-1B sponsorship jobs?